 You will need a copy of a certificate of honorable discharge to claim any veterans' benefits.
 The certificate should show the branch of service, dates of service and rank.
-If you can't find a copy of the discharge, you may request one by completing Standard Form 180 (SF180).
-You can download this form online at archives.gov/veterans/ military-service-records/standard-form-180.html.
+If you can't find a copy of the discharge, you may request one by completing Standard Form 180 (SF180), which you can retrieve at archives.gov/veterans/ military-service-records/standard-form-180.
 You may also fax 314-801-9195 or write to request Standard Form 180.
-Send your written request to: the National Personnel Records Center (Military), One Archives Drive, St. Louis, MO 63138-1002.
+Send your written request to the National Personnel Records Center, One Archives Drive, St. Louis, MO 63138.